 PDF download Download Article

-1. To determine your face shape, pull your hair back and away from your face in a well-lit room.
+1. Identify the widest part of your face, along with the angle and shape of your jaw.
+To determine your face shape, pull your hair back and away from your face in a well-lit room.
 Then, use a tape measurer to measure the width of your forehead and cheekbones.
 Next, measure your jawline from the bottom of your chin to below your ears, and again, from the middle of your hairline to the bottom of your chin.
 See how your measurements align with the following face shapes:

 • Oval: Oval faces are longer than they are wide, with a forehead that’s slightly wider than the jawline, with a rounded chin.